/ IN THIS BLOG

 While restrictions related to non-hazardous waste disposal in Georgia are less stringent than those that apply to hazardous materials, it’s still imperative to properly identify your waste streams for proper disposal – and that materials are not simply thrown in the trash.

-If your Georgia site produces non-hazardous waste, it’s important to ensure you know all the rules that govern its storage, transport, and disposal, and it’s equally important to consider whether you should be working with a local waste management company to ensure compliance.
+If your Georgia site produces non-hazardous waste, it’s important to ensure you know all the rules that govern its storage, transport, and disposal.
+It’s equally important to consider working with a local waste management company to ensure compliance.
 Doing so reduces the risk of huge fines and penalties for improper waste disposal processes.

-What Might Qualify as Non-hazardous Waste?
+02 / What Qualifies as Non-hazardous Waste?

-- Used motor oil.
+Used motor oil

-- Most house paint.
+Most house paint

-It’s Nonhazardous…So, What’s the Big Deal?
+03 / If it’s Non-hazardous… What’s the Big Deal?

 Many factors contribute to what makes a particular disposal company the right choice for your Georgia business, but don’t forget to consider some of the following points:

-While one- or two-person waste management operations used to be more common, they have started to drop away as permits and insurance have become more expensive and rules have become more stringent.
+Experience - While one- or two-person waste management operations used to be more common, they have started to drop away as permits and insurance have become more expensive and rules have become more stringent.
 However, these operations still exist, so just make sure to do your homework and only work with an experienced company.

-Working with a local Georgia waste management outfit allows you to look firsthand at the facility and perform a walk-through before signing or committing to anything.
+Location - Working with a local Georgia waste management outfit allows you to look firsthand at the facility and perform a walk-through before signing or committing to anything.

-Pricing Considerations for Non-Hazardous Waste Removal
+05 / About Pricing Considerations for Non-Hazardous Waste Removal

-Hazardous incineration costs around $0.80 to $1.20 per pound; non-hazardous incineration.
+Hazardous incineration costs more than non-hazardous incineration.
 You can consult with a waste management company or incinerators in your area for current pricing.
 So long as you’re working with a company that can accurately identify what type of waste you have, you can cut down on costs by using the cheapest disposal method that’s still fully safe and legally compliant.